Bijlee/gitdemo/README.md

 # gitdemo
-this repo is to practice git.
+This repo is to practice git.<br>
-author - karitk kanojia
+Author - Karitk Kanojia